 Since the goal of a modern iPaaS solution is to encourage citizen integrators to innovate and increase business process automation, consumption-based pricing based on these metrics is in direct contradiction to value creation.
 Customers must either accept the significant cost increase at renewal and/or limit access to the platform to a select group of users trained in development best practices – which defeats the purpose of investing in a modern iPaaS solution.

 A Pricing Model That Encourages Usage

-In contrast, the Celigo platform is a world-class iPaaS designed to empower technical and line-of-business teams alike to automate business processes and enable the entire organization to be more agile and innovate faster than competitors.
+In contrast, the Celigo Integration Platform is a world-class iPaaS designed to empower technical and line-of-business teams alike to automate business processes and enable the entire organization to be more agile and innovate faster than competitors.
 This requires a pricing model that will encourage experimentation and broad usage.